Civil Code I

 On the Day of the Bar Exam, Please Double-Check the Following:

-Applicants are not permitted to bring any items into the examination site other than a clear plastic food storage type bag (maximum size one gallon), which may only contain: a photo I.D., wallet, keys, earplugs, pens, erasers, medication and medical items, facial tissue, non-digital watch or timepiece, one clear plastic bottle of water/juice/soda/coffee per exam session.
+Applicants are not permitted to bring any items into the examination facility other than your personal laptop computer, a clear plastic food storage type bag (maximum size one gallon), which may only contain: a valid government issued Driver’s License/ID or Passport, wallet, keys, earplugs, pens, erasers, medication and medical items, facial tissue, non-digital watch or timepiece, one clear plastic bottle of water/juice/soda/coffee per exam session.

 - You may NOT bring in your cell phone to the testing facility, and the committee will NOT hold it for you.